 Objective: To observe and record information about a living tree out of doors.

 Have each pair or small group of children pick out a tree (one in the open where they can see the top) for the next two activities.
-Begin by having them draw a picture of their whole tree, a leaf from the tree, and the tree’s seed or fruit, if they find one.
+Using the Draw a Tree sheets, have them draw a picture of their whole tree, a leaf from the tree, and the tree’s seed or fruit, if they find one.
 Have them make a rubbing of a leaf and of the bark.

 Materials: Draw a Tree sheets, pencils, crayons, clipboards.